-5 Powerful Ways to Know You’re Hearing God And Not Just Your Own Thoughts
+How to Hear God: 5 Biblical Ways to Know It’s Him, Not Your Thoughts

 The truth is, there are many voices we hear in our minds:

-- The enemy’s voice – whispers of doubt, fear, and temptation.
+- The enemy’s whispers of doubt, fear, and confusion

-- God’s voice – truth, conviction, peace, and direction.
+- God’s voice—bringing truth, conviction, peace, and direction

 So how do you know if it’s really God speaking to you?
 How do you discern His voice from everything else?
-If you’ve ever wrestled with this, I want to share 5 powerful ways to know you’re hearing God and some surprising ways God might already be speaking to you.
+In this post, I’ll share five biblical and practical ways to hear God and recognize His voice.

-If there’s one thing I’ve learned, it’s that God never contradicts Himself.
+If there’s one foundational truth about how to hear God, it’s this: God never contradicts His Word.
 If something you’re hearing goes against Scripture, then it’s not from Him.

 There have been moments in my life when I felt “led” to do something, but when I checked it against the Bible, I realized it was just me.
 Maybe it was my emotions, or maybe it was wishful thinking but it wasn’t God.